tldr-pages/tldr/pages/common/fd.md

 # fd

-> A simple, fast and user-friendly alternative to find.
+> A simple, fast and user-friendly alternative to "find".

-- Find files under current directory that match a pattern:
+- Find files matching the given pattern in the current directory:

 `fd {{pattern}}`

-- Find files that begin with foo:
+- Find files that begin with "foo":

 `fd {{'^foo'}}`

 - Find files with a specific extension:

-`fd --extension {{.ext}} {{pattern}}`
+`fd --extension {{txt}}`

-- Find files under a specific directory:
+- Find files in a specific directory:

 `fd {{pattern}} {{path/to/dir}}`

-- Include ignored and hidden files in search:
+- Include ignored and hidden files in the search:

 `fd --hidden --no-ignore {{pattern}}`